The Hollywood Roosevelt

 Standout Detail: The outdoor pool’s original million-dollar underwater mural by master painter David Hockney.

-This Place is Perfect For: Party people, Hollywood Bowl attendees, and movie fanatics who want to stay on the Walk of Fame.
+This Place Is Perfect For: Movie fanatics who want to stay on the Walk of Fame.

-Rooms: 300 guest rooms all come with walk-in closets, custom throw blankets, local snacks in the mini bars, La Bodega kimono robes, Davines bath products, and prints by paparazzi Ron Gallela.
-The 240 Yabu Pushelberg-designed rooms in The Tower have canopy beds, barn doors, and wood and leather accents, while the 60 Cabana suites are more light and airy and most overlook the pool — including the former home of Marilyn Monroe, which is now an opulent, loft-like, 750-square-foot suite.
+Rooms: 300 guest rooms all come with walk-in closets, custom throw blankets, local snacks in the mini bars, La Bodega kimono robes, Malin + Goetz bath products, and prints by paparazzo Ron Galella.
+The 240 Yabu Pushelberg-designed rooms in The Tower have canopy beds, barn doors, and wood and leather accents.
+The 60 Cabana suites, most overlooking the pool, are light and airy.
+Two suites are worth calling out: The Marilyn Suite, the former home of Ms. Monroe, is now an opulent, loft-like, 750-square-foot suite with vintage Eames furniture overlooking Tropicana Pool.
+The Gable & Lombard Penthouse Suite?
+The three-level masterpiece with 360-degrees rooftop patio views was home to Clark Gable and Carole Lombard, but you may recognize it as the more contemporary Bradley Cooper and Lady Gaga love den from A Star Is Born.

-On Site: Saturday morning yoga, Tuesday night movies by the outdoor pool and fire pit, 24/7 gym and room service, and 25,000+ square feet of event space, which include the rooftop, a gallery space, an outdoor garden, the old office of the Motion Picture Academy, and Blossom Ballroom, where the first Academy Awards were held in 1929.
+On Site: The hotel continually offers a full roster of events — like morning and sunset yoga, cocktails, concerts, and markets — at Cinegrill Theater, The Bridge, and Tropicana Pool.
+Additionally, the hotel has 25,000+ square feet of event space: including the rooftop, a gallery space, an outdoor garden, the old office of the Motion Picture Academy, and Blossom Ballroom, where the first Academy Awards were held in 1929.
+The well-equipped spa is open 24/7; muscle-soothing treatments are available at the Massage Garden.

 What to Do Nearby